rnshah9/hotspot/README.md

 ![hotspot tracepoints](screenshots/tracepoints.png?raw=true "hotspot tracepoints")

+### SSH
+Hotspot can use ssh to run perf on remote machines.

 ## Known Issues

 If anything breaks in the above and the output is less usable than `perf report`, please [report an issue on GitHub](https://github.com/KDAB/hotspot/issues).